Patterdale Terrier

 Terrier Group

-The goals and purposes of this breed standard include: to furnish guidelines for breeders who wish to maintain the quality of their breed and to improve it; to advance this breed to a state of similarity throughout the world; and to act as a guide for judges.
+The goals and purposes of this breed standard are to provide guidelines for breeders who aim to maintain and improve the quality of the breed, to promote consistency and uniformity of the breed worldwide, and to serve as a reference for judges in evaluating the breed.

-Any departure from the following should be considered a fault, and the seriousness with which the fault should be regarded should be in exact proportion to its degree and its effect upon the health and welfare of the dog and on the dog’s ability to perform its traditional work.
+Any departure from the following should be considered a fault, and the seriousness of the fault should be judged based on its degree and its impact on the health, welfare, and ability of the dog to perform its traditional work.

 HISTORY

-The Patterdale Terrier is descended mainly from the black, smooth-coated Fell Terrier which was developed in the harsh environment of Northern England.
-The Fell Terriers were used to control vermin that were predatory on sheep.
-They were bred to bolt the quarry out of the den or to dispatch it if it chose to fight.
-Its characteristics result in an extremely game, ‘tough as nails’ dog.
+The Patterdale Terrier is primarily descended from the black, smooth-coated Fell Terrier, which was developed in the harsh environment of Northern England.
+The Fell Terriers were bred to control vermin that preyed on sheep, with their main tasks being bolting quarry out of dens or dispatching it if it chose to fight.
+As a result, the Patterdale Terrier inherited characteristics that make it an extremely game and “tough as nails” dog.

 The Patterdale Terrier was recognized by the OREBA REGISTRY KENNEL CLUBS on January 1, 1994.